JustAnotherHeroRiding/What-The-Key/WTKReactNative/What the key Extensions.md

 - Leave only Spotify as the provider

 # To be developed in v2

+### Infinite TODOs
+When removing a track from the library, it is removed from the list.
+But even though the cache is invalidated for the recycle bin, the newly deleted track does not appear there.
+Same for restoring a track to the library.
+It likely has something to do with the cursor as it is a date and the newly added/restored track has a newer timestamp than the original `date.now` call.
+I will leave the library pages with a normal query as it should not be a problem unless a user adds 100s of tracks

 ## Drag and drop
 - Allow users to reorder the tracks in the library/Bin